liusynevolab/CHYRON-lineage/README.md

     (should look like this:
                             python3 ins_parsing_no_umi.py well_data.txt)

 3. Enter how many letters of each insertion you want counted into the file.
 Enter 16 for default analysis including full-length insertions.
-For example, to generate the top panel of Figure 5D, you would type "3."

 4. Program runs, generates a file called base_count_well.txt that records the sums of different single and dinucleotides in insertions.